gautamee29/FirmwareTest/README.md

 Level 2
 Pseudo code
--Initialize the file pointer.
+Initialize the file pointer.
--Declaration for the pointers to be used.
+Declaration for the pointers to be used.
--Open the file.
+Open the file.
--Check for the errors while opening the file.
+Check for the errors while opening the file.
--Check line by line of the file.
+Check line by line of the file.
--Set the reading counter to 0.
+Set the reading counter to 0.
--Check if its GPGGA, GPRMC, GPGSV, GPVTG, GPGSA.
+Check if its GPGGA, GPRMC, GPGSV, GPVTG, GPGSA.
--Check for the lat, lon, timestamp and velocity and accordingly print the values.
+Check for the lat, lon, timestamp and velocity and accordingly print the values.
--Increment the counter.
+Increment the counter.
-- Close the file.
+Close the file.
--Stop
+Stop